 A cool new tat might look perfect in your first trimester.

-However, depending on where you get it, it may change shape a little once you’re in the latter stages of pregnancy.
+However, depending on where you get it, it may change shape a little once you’re in the later stages of pregnancy.

-While this isn’t something that will harm the little one if you get a tattoo while pregnant, it’s something that you might want to bear in mind before getting any intricate ink work done.
+While this isn’t something that will harm the little one if you get a small tattoo while pregnant, it’s something that you might want to bear in mind before getting any intricate inkwork done.

 There’s a lot of chat around about back tattoos getting in the way of epidurals.